troycomi/introgression/README.md

 as needed.
 - verbosity: set by varying the number of v's attached to the option, with `-v` indicating a log level of critical and `-vvvvv` indicating debug logging.
+- --log-file: Optional location to store log information.
+Default is stdout.
+If set and run on an interactive shell, some commands will display progress bars.

 Most subcommand options will overwrite corresponding values in the config file.
 Leaving options unset without supplying a value in the config file